salmanahmed1993/salmanahmed1993/README.md

 ### Hi there 👋 Please download these files containing paper implementation

-### This file contain code implementation of opensource dataset.
+### This file contain code implementation.

+### Open Source Dataset can be downloaded from https://github.com/karolzak/support-tickets-classification

 ### Due to copyright confidential dataset cannot be released.
 <!--